touchlab/compose-swift-bridge/README.md

 MAPS_API_KEY=YOUR_API_KEY
 ```

-> If you don't need to view the actual map, then you can leave the API key blank like so `MAPS_API_KEY=`
+> If you don't need to view the actual map, then you can leave the API key blank like so: `MAPS_API_KEY=`

 ## License